Equimultiplicity in Hilbert-Kunz theory: Equimultiplicity theory

 Since there is a flat map $R_Q \to \hat{R}_Q \to \hat{R}_P$, it follows that $\ehk(IR_Q) \length (\hat{R}_P/Q\hat{R}_P) = \ehk (I\hat{R}_P)$.
 Therefore

 Moreover, $\cup_Q \Minh(Q\hat{R}) = \Minh(I\hat{R})$, because $\dim R/I = \dim \hat{R}/I\hat{R} = \dim \hat{R}/Q\hat{R}$.
 Thus we obtain that

 \end{proof}

 \begin{corollary} Let $(R, \mf m)$ be an excellent equidimensional local ring of characteristic $p > 0$ and let $I$ be an ideal.
-Then the following are equivalent: \begin{enumerate} \item $I$ satisfies colon capturing (as in Definition~\ref{capturing def}), \item for some (equivalently, every) ideal $J$ which is a system of parameters modulo $I$,
+Then the following are equivalent: \begin{enumerate} \item $I$ satisfies colon capturing (as in Definition~\ref{capturing def}), \item for some (equivalently, every) ideal $J$ generated by a system of parameters modulo $I$,